nathan-lindstedt/randomization_tests/README.md

 Freedman, D. A. 2008.
 "On regression adjustments in randomized experiments." *Biometrika*, 95(1):137-150.

-Freedman, D. and D. Lane.
+Freedman, D. A. and D. Lane.
 1983.
 "A nonstochastic interpretation of reported significance levels." *Journal of Business & Economic Statistics*, 1(4):292-298.

 Hubert, L. J. and J. Schultz.
 1976.
 "Quadratic assignment as a general data analysis strategy." *British Journal of Mathematical and Statistical Psychology*, 29:190-241.